michellesh/michellesh/index.md

 title: Hello!
 ---

-Hello!
+{% include handwritten-header.html url="/assets/images/headers/hello.png" %}

 I'm Michelle!
 People also call me Micky.

 I'm a software engineer pursuing creativity.
 Currently I'm learning about LEDs and posting about it here.
 I love code and art and combining them.
 I also like drawing diagrams and soldering.